 Aura Frames require a constant 2.4GHz (also known as 802.11 b/g/n) WiFi connection in order to operate.
 This standard is supported by 99% of routers and our article answers the most common questions about this topic.

 1) Why does Aura only use the 2.4GHz frequency band?

 The 2.4GHz standard is supported by 99% of home networks.
 Although the 5GHz (802.11 ac) frequency band is faster, Aura Frames use the 2.4GHz band because it:

 - is supported by almost all residential routers

 - consumes less power

 All of these benefits ensure that our frames operate more reliably in a variety of different environments and locations.

 2) How do I know if my router supports 2.4GHz?

-Most residential routers, including 5G Home WiFi routers, support the the 2.4GHz (802.11 b/g/n) bandwidth but you can verify this in your router manual or on the manufacturer's website.
-The manufacturer information will also indicate if your router is single, supporting 2.4GHz (802.11 b/g/n) or 5GHz (802.11 ac) or dual band (supporting both frequencies simultaneously).
+Most residential routers, including cellular "5G" (not 5GHz) Home WiFi routers support the 2.4GHz bandwidth but you can verify this in your router manual or on the manufacturer's website.
+More information can be found HERE.
+The manufacturer information will also indicate if your router is:

 3) How do I know what frequency my network is on?